Notch 1: Function

 This gene encodes a member of the Notch family.
 Members of this type 1 transmembrane protein family share structural characteristics including an extracellular domain consisting of multiple epidermal growth factor-like (EGF) repeats, and an intracellular domain consisting of multiple, different domain types.
 Notch family members play a role in a variety of developmental processes by controlling cell fate decisions.
 The Notch signaling network is an evolutionarily conserved intercellular signaling pathway that regulates interactions between physically adjacent cells.
 In Drosophila, notch interaction with its cell-bound ligands (delta, serrate) establishes an intercellular signaling pathway that plays a key role in development.
 Homologues of the notch-ligands have also been identified in humans, but precise interactions between these ligands and the human notch homologues remain to be determined.
 This protein is cleaved in the trans-Golgi network, and presented on the cell surface as a heterodimer.
 This protein functions as a receptor for membrane bound ligands, and may play multiple roles during development.

 A deficiency can be associated with bicuspid aortic valve.

 There is evidence that activated Notch 1 and Notch 3 promote differentiation of progenitor cells into astroglia.
 Notch 1, when activated before birth, induces radial glia differentiation, but postnatally induces the differentiation into astrocytes.
 One study shows that Notch-1 cascade is activated by Reelin in an unidentified way.
 Reelin and Notch1 cooperate in the development of the dentate gyrus, according to another.

+NOTCH1 is a transmembrane receptor that plays an important role in the Notch signaling pathway, which regulates cell-to-cell communication and determines cell fate during embryonic development.
+The NOTCH1 protein is activated when a ligand from a neighboring cell binds to its receptor.
+Following activation, part of the receptor is cleaved and translocates into the nucleus, where it regulates gene expression.
+This signaling process is essential for controlling cell proliferation, differentiation, and apoptosis.
+During embryonic development, NOTCH1 is critical for the formation of the cardiovascular and nervous systems, as well as placental development.
+NOTCH1 signaling also helps regulate whether progenitor cells remain undifferentiated or differentiate into specialized cell types.
+Genetic knockout studies in mice have demonstrated that loss of NOTCH1 results in severe developmental defects and embryonic lethality, often due to vascular abnormalities.
+In humans, NOTCH1 deficiency has been associated with congenital heart defects such as hypoplastic left heart syndrome.
+Additionally, NOTCH1 plays a key role in placental development by regulating the formation of the extravillous trophoblast lineage, which is essential for implantation and maternal–fetal nutrient and oxygen exchange.